ibm-cloud-docs/watsonxdata/prov_spk_engine.md

 {{site.data.keyword.lakehouse_full}} allows you to add Spark engines.
 You can either provision a native Spark engine or register an external Spark engine.
 Native Spark engine is a compute engine that resides within IBM® watsonx.data.
 External Spark engines are engines that exist in a different environment from where watsonx.data is available.
 {: shortdesc}

 Support for Spark 3.3 runtime is deprecated and the default version will be changed to Spark 3.4 runtime.
 To ensure a seamless experience and to leverage the latest features and improvements, switch to Spark 3.4.
+For other supported Spark versions, see [Supported Spark version](watsonxdata?topic=watsonxdata-wxd-ae_limits#cpu-mem-spk_versn).
 {: important}

 To add a Spark engine, complete the following steps.